 Cheating and plagiarism are not tolerated in this course.
 All instances of plagiarism and cheating will be reported to the university.
-The first instance will receive a grade of zero for that assignment, exam, etc. The second will result in a further action, and at the instructor's discretion a failing grade in the class may be given and potential disciplinary action by the university may be taken.
+The first instance will receive a grade of zero for that assignment, exam, etc. The second will result in a failing grade in the class and potential disciplinary action by the university.